Gregory Mosher

 Gregory Mosher (born 1949) is an American director and producer of stage productions at the Lincoln Center and Goodman Theatres, on and off-Broadway, at the Royal National Theatre, and in the West End.
 He is also a film director and television director, producer, and writer.
-He currently serves as Senior Associate Dean for the Arts at Hunter College.
+He currently serves as Executive Director of the Office of the Arts and Senior Advisor to the President for the Arts at Hunter College, where he is also the Patty and Jay Baker Professor of Theatre.

 Early career

 Born 1949 in New York City, Mosher attended Oberlin College, Ithaca College and the Juilliard School where he was the school's first directing student.
 After leaving Juilliard in his third year, he moved to Chicago to assist William Woodman, head of the Goodman Theatre, who appointed him to lead the newly formed Goodman Stage 2, one of the pioneering theatres of the 1970s Chicago theatre scene.
 Three years later, after Woodman's resignation, he became director of the Goodman.
 Beginning with a new version of Richard Wright’s Native Son, and focusing on new work, the Goodman soon gained wide national attention.
 Among his early work was the first production of David Mamet's American Buffalo.